explosion/prodigy-openai-recipes/openai-ner/README.md

 The recipe also offers a `--verbose` or `-v` option that includes the exact prompt and response on the terminal as traffic is received.
 Note that because the requests to the API are batched, you might have to scroll back a bit to find the current prompt.

-### Tune the prompt examples
+### Interactively tune the prompt examples

 The predictions returned by the OpenAI language model will not be perfect, and you might encounter systematic mistakes.
-In this case, you can steer the predictions in the right directions by adding some more examples to the prompt.
+In this case, you can steer the predictions in the right direction by adding some more examples to the prompt.
 You can do this by hitting the small "flag" icon in the top right of the Prodigy UI.

 <!-- TODO: example picture -->